Bulb is a small renewable energy supplier who offers low-cost energy on a single variable tariff.

 Bulb Business Energy

-Bulb offers electricity to businesses that is 100% renewable with no contract and no exit fees.
+Bulb offered electricity to businesses that were 100% renewable with no contract and no exit fees.

 Bulb Background Information

-Bulb is a London based small energy supplier who offers only one tariff for gas and electricity that is low-cost because they use technology to simplify their processes and they keep their overheads low.
+Bulb was a London-based small energy supplier that offered only one tariff for gas and electricity that was low-cost because they used technology to simplify their processes and keep their overheads low.

-Their electricity is also 100% renewable and their gas is 10% green gas.
-Their prices are competitive with non-renewable energy tariffs from other companies.
+Their electricity was also 100% renewable and their gas was 10% green gas.
+Their prices were competitive with non-renewable energy tariffs from other companies.

-Bulb offer a UK based support team and will pay your exit fees if you have any from your existing supplier when you switch to them.
-They also offer friends and family referral incentives.
+Bulb offered a UK-based support team and would pay your exit fees if you had any from your existing supplier when you switched to them.
+They also offered friends and family referral incentives.

-Bulb has set up an online community for their energy users so that they can support each other and they can get feedback on what their customers would like.
+Bulb had set up an online community for their energy users so that they could support each other and they can get feedback on what their customers would like.

 Bulb Smart Meter

-Bulb currently accepts customers with smart meters but do not operate them as smart meters as yet until they can interface with their systems.
-It is anticipated that they will be able to do this in 2018-19 and will also start rolling out their own smart meters.
+Bulb currently accepts customers with smart meters but does not operate them as smart meters as yet until they can interface with their systems.
+It is anticipated that they will be able to do this in 2018-19 and will also start rolling out their smart meters.

 Other Bulb Meters